christyguajardo/osticket-prereqs/README.md

 Next we are going to install VC redist

-Once again we are going to dowload from the Google drive
+Once again we are going to dowload from the Google Installation file

 ![image](https://github.com/christyguajardo/osticket-prereqs/assets/147533626/f0876cfd-3563-437b-ad4a-689a930cf627)